-What options are valid depends on what kind of socket it is (domain(), type() and protocol()).
+What options are valid depend both on Level and on what kind of socket it is (domain, type and protocol).
 See the socket options chapter of the users guide for more info.

-Not all options are valid, nor possible to set, on all platforms.
-That is, even if "we" support an option; it does not mean that the underlying OS does.
+Not all options are valid on all platforms.
+That is, even if "we" support an option, that does not mean that the underlying OS does.